iambb5445/Context-sensitive-WFC/README.md

 ```python
 GLOBAL_HASH_TYPE = HASH_TYPE.NUMBER_HASH
 ```
 in the `utility.py` file.
-The `NUMBER_HASH` hashing method is deterministic, but will make the tile extraction process significantly slower, but doesn't have any impact on the execution time of other parts such as the WFC algorithm.
+The `NUMBER_HASH` hashing method is deterministic, but will make the tile extraction process significantly slower.
+Note that this doesn't have any impact on the execution time of other parts such as the WFC algorithm and only affects the pre-processing of input image.